CTV

 Designing for Ease of Use & Inclusivity

-UI/UX team collaborated to build the foundations of a core persona based on patterns of behavior collected from the survey.
-We hypothesized that users want easy-to-digest pieces of video content that serve to give a quick view of the latest shows and as well as surface a vast collection of backlog content.
+The UI/UX team collaborated to develop a core persona based on behavioral patterns from the survey.
+We hypothesized that users sought quick, digestible video content that highlighted the latest shows while also making it easy to discover a broad library of past content.

 CTV_Persona